 - Install and run exhaust fans in the bathroom and kitchen or open windows for adequate ventilation.

-- Vent all fans and appliances to the outside of the home.
+- Vent all fans and appliances outside the home.

 - Do not arrange or store items (furniture, storage boxes, etc.) so that they touch the interior side of exterior walls.

-- Dry all clothes in a dryer that vents to the outside or use a clothesline outside.
+- Dry all clothes in a dryer that vents outside or use a clothesline outdoors.

 - Repair all plumbing leaks, roof leaks or problems, and cracks in foundation walls as soon as possible.